-(1)The Employer Assisted Housing Program (EAHP) provides assistance to District of Columbia Government employees, who are first-time homebuyers in the District; (2)The Negotiated Employee Assistance Home Purchase Program (NEAHP) provides down payment and closing cost assistance to certain District of Columbia Government employees whose position is covered by specific union collective bargaining agreements; (3)The Home Purchase Rehabilitation Pilot Program allows HPAP buyers to purchase homes that require limited repairs by combining a first trust FHA streamline 203k loan with a HPAP second trust loan; and (4) The Home Purchase Assistance Program (HPAP) Enhancement Neighborhood Stabilization Program II (NSP II), referred to as HPAP "E", helps to stabilize the housing market and revitalize neighborhoods which are hardest hit by high rates of foreclosure and vacant properties.
-The neighborhoods in the District which are currently qualified under HPAP "E" are: Deanwood, Ivy City/Trinidad and Historic Anacostia.
+(1)The Employee Assisted Housing Program (EAHP) provides assistance to District of Columbia Government employees, who are first-time homebuyers in the District; (2)The Negotiated Employee Assistance Home Purchase Program (NEAHP) provides down payment and closing cost assistance to certain District of Columbia Government employees whose position is covered by specific union collective bargaining agreements; (3)The Home Purchase Rehabilitation Pilot Program allows HPAP buyers to purchase homes that require limited repairs by combining a first trust FHA streamline 203k loan with a HPAP second trust loan; and (4) The Home Purchase Assistance Program (HPAP) Enhancement Neighborhood Stabilization Program (NSP), referred to as HPAP "E", helps to stabilize the housing market and revitalize neighborhoods which are hardest hit by high rates of foreclosure and vacant properties.
+The neighborhoods in the District which are currently qualified under HPAP "E" are: all of Wards 7 and 8 and specific census tracts of Ward5.

 DHCD seeks one or more organizations which will provide integrated comprehensive counseling and training services in support of all of the above programs.
 For grantee organizations, this relationship management function includes working with first-time homebuyers throughout the homeownership application, preparation, purchase, and post-purchase process.
-Counseling will be focused on lowand moderate-income populations.
+Counseling will be focused on low-and moderate-income populations.